Academic Affairs Manual (ACD)

 activities, has a record of such impairment, or is regarded as

 having such an impairment.
-(Major life activities are defined as
+(Major life activities include, but are not limited to, are defined as

 caring for oneself, performing manual tasks, walking, speaking,